Get your tickets for Divas of Empowerment.

 History of the RGMC

-LGBT choruses had been started in the mid-to-late ‘70s and early ‘80s in Philadelphia (1975 - the Anna Crusis Women’s Choir), New York City, San Francisco, Dallas, Los Angeles, Seattle, Chicago, Vancouver as a way to create community, to give LGBT issues a voice, and to make beautiful music
+LGBT choruses had been started in the mid-to-late 1970s and early '80s in Philadelphia (1975 - the Anna Crusis Women’s Choir), New York City, San Francisco, Dallas, Los Angeles, Seattle, Chicago, and Vancouver as a way to create community, to give LGBT issues a voice, and to make beautiful music.

 Mission & Vision